For an Audio Version of this article click here:

 Second, there may be fewer steel positions (again, this is more a result of higher productivity), but the demand for jobs would transition into industries that manufacture goods with the component.

 Third, the foreign capital surplus grows, establishing more opportunities for those at home.
 When Americans buy steel with the greenback, foreigners take those dollars and spend them, including in the U.S., like corporate stocks, real estate, or bonds.
 The dollars always return home, whether they’re spent in Moscow or London.

 It is easier to bribe a powerful industry and private sector union with tariffs, quotas, and trade restrictions on imports than to utter the cold hard truth.
 Unfortunately, these bribes are costly in numerous ways and can only claim American victims in the pursuit of correcting unfair trade.

 Do you think imports or productivity hurt the U.S. steel industry?
-Let us know in the comments section!We value your comments!
-Please weigh in on our comment section below.
+Let us know in the comments section!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com